-As examples of the Ria Formosa’s importance and fishing activities we have the famous razor shell rice, fried cuttlefish or scaled horse mackerel and for desert nothing better that a tasty Dom Rodrigo (egg threads and almond) or a Morgado (almond cake).
+Due to its location, you may find dishes that combine fresh sea flavours with the strong aromas from the land.As examples of the Ria Formosa’s importance and fishing activities we have the famous razor shell rice, fried cuttlefish or scaled horse mackerel and for desert nothing better that a tasty Dom Rodrigo (egg threads and almond) or a Morgado (almond cake).

 The Ria Formosa Festival is one of the main initiatives for promoting those produces.
 Organised by VIVMAR - Associação de Viveiristas e Mariscadores da Ria Formosa, it occurs between late July and early August.
 You can taste the best shellfish that the Ria has to offer; oysters, razor-clams, cockles, mussels, whelks, clams, crabs, all of which are cooked the traditional way or according to the new gastronomic tendencies.

 Here are some typical savory dishes and sweets that you can taste in restaurants, hotels and regional festivals:

 Savory dishes:Scaled horse mackerelLamb leg in the panPork meat with clamsXarém (cornmeal oats)Peas with eggs “Algarve style”Stewed partridgeFried rabbitBoiled chickpea with pork and vegetablesStuffed squids “Algarve style”Tuna steaks with tomatoesBroad beans “Algarve style”Garlic Gazpacho Carrots pickled with cumin and garlic